 - Have Sequence and Acknowledge numbers

 Reply Message is sent in the response of Query Message.
-The responding router have an alternate route in their topology table and that router reply the query of the neighbor router.
-Like Update and Query message, Reply message is also use RTP.
-They also use sequence and acknowledgement number.
+The responding router has an alternate route in their topology table and that router reply the query of the neighbor router.
+Like Update and Query message, the Reply message is also used RTP.
+They also use sequence and acknowledgment numbers.
 Properties of Reply Message:

 - Opcode 4.